Driving Guide

 • When the traffic enforcer raised an arm upright, then it means that the road users approaching from any direction must stop

-• If the traffic enforcer outstretched his arms horizontally, then it is a sign that drivers in front of or behind the traffic enforcers must stop while drivers on the right and left of the person directing traffic may proceed
+• If the traffic enforcer outstretched his arms horizontally, then it is a sign that drivers in Vietnam in front of or behind the traffic enforcers must stop while drivers on the right and left of the person directing traffic may proceed

 • If the right arm of the traffic enforcer is outstretched to the front, then it means that the driver behind and on the right of the person directing traffic must stop but those who are in front of the person directing traffic may turn right.
 Those drivers on the left of the traffic enforcer may proceed in all directions